skelz0r/skelz0r.github.io/source/_posts/2013-12-21-simulate-network-latency-in-capybara-tests.markdown

 end
 ```

-We're initialy testing the non-presence of the load image, this test can be separate in two
+We're initialy testing that the load image is not here yet, this test can be split in two
 parts to keep only one assertion by test, but this is not the point here.

 In the Rails world, the `jquery-ujs` gem is the main way to perform
-asynchronous request to the server, thanks to the `data-remote` HTML5 custom data
+asynchronous requests to the server, thanks to the `data-remote` HTML5 custom data
 attribute.

 ``` haml The dom